Skip to main content

 Log out and back in for changes to take effect.

-• Snap Package: Ensure you've granted serial port permissions:
+• Snap Package: In addition to the dialout group above, ensure you've granted serial port permissions:

 sudo snap connect rayforge:serial-port